 USITT is a student chapter of a national organization, the United States Institute for Theatre Technology.
 It serves to offer opportunities for education and practice of all technical theatre roles (lights, sound, stage management, set construction, etc.).
 Members are often placed in the crew of Pitt Rep shows, or in the two shows produced as partnerships with Pitt’s Musical Theatre Club.
 Other voluntary and employment opportunities are also offered.
 Students may also attend regional and national conferences that offer workshops, seminars, and the chance to meet professionals in the field.

-Meetings are on Fridays at noon in B-20 in the Cathedral basement.
+Meetings are on Fridays at 3:00 PM in B-20 in the Cathedral basement.

 For more information, visit the Pitt USITT website.

 The Performance Collaborative organizes opportunities for performance students to work their craft such as: workshops, staged readings, and student-organized productions.
 The organization acts as a vehicle for utilizing, promoting and learning from the myriad resources available in the Theatre Arts Department of the University of Pittsburgh, and it increases undergraduate involvement in the decisions made by the Theatre Department.

 Meetings are Fridays at 4:30 PM in room 1601 in the Cathedral of Learning.

 The Duse Society is the organization of graduate students in the Department of Theatre Arts.
 It is named for Eleanora Duse (pronounced DOO-zuh), who, as legend has it, succumbed to influenza at what is now Pitt's William Pitt Student Union.
 Every graduate student in the department is a member of the society, which typically meets once a month.

 The society does all manner of things, from organizing mini-conferences and professional development workshops to planning social events and putting together a guidebook for incoming graduate students.